Logo

 Thursday, June 17, 2021 | Uncategorized

 Our PJC Intermediate Programme is the next level up after completing the Young Beginners Programme.
+These 90 minute lessons are open to students studying ABRSM Initial Grade to Grade 5 Piano.

 Each lesson consists of specific sections: